© (c) Simon / Adobe Stock - stock.adobe.com

 in Unteruhldingen

-The Pile Dwelling Museum in Unteruhldingen offers a fascinating journey back to the Stone Age and Bronze Age.
-Visitors walk along a wooden boardwalk over Lake Constance to reach a unique open-air museum featuring 23 reconstructed pile-dwelling houses.
-These buildings illustrate how people lived thousands of years ago, constructing their homes on wooden stilts above the water.
-During the tour, visitors gain insights into daily life in prehistoric times and can even try ancient techniques and crafts from the Stone Age at interactive stations.
-The prehistoric pile dwellings around the Alps are of great archaeological importance and were therefore designated UNESCO World Heritage Sites in 2011.
+The Pfahlbaumuseum (Pile Dwelling Museum) in Unteruhldingen offers a truly fascinating journey back to the Stone Age and Bronze Age periods.
+Visitors walk along a wooden boardwalk over Lake Constance to reach this unique open-air museum featuring 23 reconstructed pile-dwelling houses.
+These buildings illustrate how people would have lived thousands of years ago, constructing their homes above the water on wooden stilts.
+During the tour, visitors gain insights into daily life in prehistoric times and can even try their hand at ancient Stone Age crafts and techniques at interactive stations.
+The prehistoric pile dwellings around the Alps are of great archaeological importance and were therefore designated as UNESCO World Heritage Sites in 2011.
 Today, the museum is one of the most important archaeological open-air museums in Europe.

 WINE TASTING